 Dothan Housing is taking all necessary procedures and protocols to stop the spread of COVID-19 and prevent workplace exposure.
 The safety and well-being of our residents, staff, and community are among our highest priorities.

-- Rental Payments/Repayment Agreements: Payment of rent is due on the 1st of each month.
-The Center for Disease Control (CDC) has extended the Eviction Moratorium until March 31, 2021.
+Payment of rent is due on the 1st of each month.
+The Center for Disease Control (CDC) ended the Eviction Moratorium on August 26, 2021.
 Residents and tenants are encouraged to continue paying on their repayment agreements.

 LANDLORDS: Are some of your tenants behind on their rent?